Skip to content

 We welcome proposals from full-time learning assistance professionals, administrators, peer tutors, and professional tutors alike.
 GaTA recognizes the value in each of these perspectives in our conference sessions.

-This topic can be addressed in a variety of ways.
-Here are some questions to consider to get you thinking critically about student success:
+The conference theme can be addressed in a variety of ways in the proposals.
+Here are some questions to consider to get you thinking critically about our post-pandemic work:

 • What are some differences in attitudes toward student success in various tutoring centers at your institutions?